The Lost World (Crichton novel): Background

 After the publication of Jurassic Park in 1990, author Michael Crichton was pressured by fans to write a sequel.
 Following the success of Jurassic Parks film adaptation in 1993, director Steven Spielberg became interested in making a sequel film.
 Crichton had never written a sequel to any of his novels before and was initially hesitant to do so.
 He said a sequel was "a very difficult structural problem because it has to be the same but different; if it's really the same, then it's the same—and if it's really different, then it's not a sequel.
 So it's in some funny intermediate territory".
 In March 1994, Crichton said there would probably be a sequel novel as well as a film adaptation, stating that he had an idea for the novel's story.

 Although the character of Ian Malcolm had originally died in the first novel, Crichton chose to bring him back for the sequel: "Malcolm came back because I needed him.
 I could do without the others, but not him because he is the 'ironic commentator' on the action.
 He keeps telling us why it will go bad.
 And I had to have him back again".
 Bringing a dead character back was an idea Crichton got from Arthur Conan Doyle, who did the same with his character Sherlock Holmes.
 Malcolm was also considered a favorite character among readers of the first novel and people who watched its film adaptation.
 An early draft of the novel included a lengthy tirade by Malcolm regarding God and evolution, but Crichton removed it "because it just didn't seem to fit".
 One early draft included a substantially different ending to the published version.
 It featured a character named Elliot Wu, the brother of Henry Wu, Jurassic Park's chief geneticist in the first novel.
 Elliot himself originally served as a scientist before taking on the role of caretaker for Isla Sorna in the aftermath of the disaster at Jurassic Park and the dissolution of employer InGen.
-In this capacity, he observed the prion disease and its spread among the dinosaur population and catalogued information concerning it.
-He lived in the workers' village during this.
-He finds the survivors of the Sorna expedition and leads them to his house to answer their questions before sending them off to a boat that will get them off the island.
-Afterward the ending is similar to the published ending except that it included speculation about the fate of Elliot, who was visibly unhealthy.
-Additionally, the draft had altered sequences that clued in on Elliot's residency on the island and other offhand comments concerning Elliot by other characters off the island.